A guide for insurance agents

 Once the documentation is in order and decisions have been made, the final steps involve submitting payments and receiving the renewed policies.
 Agents should ensure clear communication lines with insurers to address last-minute queries or concerns promptly.

 If the small business is issued a non-renewal from their current insurer, you must find them a new insurer or pursue coverage in the state fund.
 Sometimes, this further coverage comes at a significantly higher cost.
-With a partner like Bold Penguin, agents can simultaneously submit business to multiple carriers and compare prices.
+With a partner like Bold Penguin, agents can yield multi-carrier insurance quotes to find the best insurance.

 In conclusion, renewing workers' compensation policies is an annual task, but its importance cannot be overstated.
 Retaining clients and growing by leveraging technology like Bold Penguin is now possible.
-With preparation, agents can ensure their clients are adequately covered and protected for another year.
-Start early, stay informed, and make the renewal process a win-win for you and your clients.
+With preparation, agents can ensure their clients are adequately protected for another year and their commercial lines quoting workflow is as efficient as possible.
+Start early, stay informed, and lean on all the latest technology available to make the business insurance comparison process quick and easy.
+This will make the renewal process a win-win for you and your clients.

 Contributed by Marco Vignalli, Director of Underwriting, Pie Insurance, and Karnina Szymanski, Chief Customer Officer, Bold Penguin.